-Indicator Title 5.8.1 Policy on appointment of Insolvency Practitioners tabled in Parliament by target date Definition This indicator measures the tabling in Parliament of the policy for the appointment of the Insolvency Practitioners that has been developed and submitted to the Minister Source/Collection of Data Minutes of meetings, Submission memorandum to the Minister & Cabinet.
-Policy on the appointment of Insolvency Practitioners document Method of Calculation N/A Means of Verification Proof of submission of memorandum to Cabinet for the tabling of the policy Assumption All meetings/ workshops /consultations will take place as planned Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Policy tabled in Parliament as planned
+Indicator Title 5.8.1 Policy on appointment of Insolvency Practitioners submitted to the Minister by target date Definition This indicator measures the submission of the policy for the appointment of the Insolvency Practitioners to the Minister for approval Source/Collection of Data Minutes of meetings, Submission memorandum and Policy to the Minister .
+Policy on the appointment of Insolvency Practitioners document Method of Calculation N/A Means of Verification Proof of submission of memorandum with draft policy to the Minister.
+Assumption All meetings/ workshops /consultations will take place as planned Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Finalised policy submitted to Minister for approval as planned.

-Indicator Title 5.8.1 Policy on appointment of Insolvency Practitioners tabled in Parliament by target date Indicator Responsibility Chief Master
+Indicator Title 5.8.1 Policy on appointment of Insolvency Practitioners submitted to the Minister by target date Indicator Responsibility Chief Master

 Indicator Title 5.9.1 Number of interventions from the Masters Turnaround Strategy implemented Definition This indicator measures the interventions that will be implemented from the Masters Turnaround Strategy during the reporting period.
-These interventions are: i) Creation and roll out of an online Estate registration and appointment platform in 3 Masters' offices by end of January 2024. ii) Completing 75% of the backlog iii) Finalisation of the development of the Guardian's Fund Financial System Source/Collection of Data i) Report from the Chief Directorate: Strategy and Policy (Masters' Services) The system must be available to members of the public in 3 jurisdictions ii) Determined list of backlog matters as baseline Office report against baseline list iii) Report by Guardian's Fund Team Method of Calculation Simple count Means of Verification Report on roll-out of Estates online Report on backlog cases finalised Report on the pilot of developed Guardian's Fund Financial System Assumption All meetings/ workshops can take place as planned, available budget, full staff compliment, stakeholder collaboration, network stability Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end)
+These interventions are: i) Creation and roll out of an online Estate registration and appointment platform in 3 Masters' offices by end of January 2024. ii) Completing 75% of the backlog iii) Finalisation of the development of the Guardian's Fund Financial System Source/Collection of Data i) Report from the Chief Directorate: Strategy and Policy (Masters' Services) - The system must be available to members of the public in 3 jurisdictions ii) Determined list of backlog matters as baseline - Office report against baseline list iii) Report by Guardian's Fund Team Method of Calculation Simple count Means of Verification Report on roll-out of Estates online Report on backlog cases finalised Report on the pilot of developed Guardian's Fund Financial System Assumption All meetings/ workshops can take place as planned, available budget, full staff compliment, stakeholder collaboration, network stability Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A

+Indicator Title 5.9.1 Number of interventions from the Masters Turnaround Strategy implemented

+Calculation Type Non-cumulative

-5.9.1 Number of interventions from the Masters Turnaround Strategy implemented Reporting Cycle Quarterly Desired Performance i) 75% of determined backlog cleared by 31 March 2024 ii) Roll out of an online Estate registration and appointment platform in 3 Masters' offices by end of January 2024 iii) Roll out of Guardian's Fund Financial System to all Master's Offices (100%) by 31 March 2024 Indicator Responsibility Chief Master
+Reporting Cycle Quarterly

+Desired Performance i) 75% of determined backlog cleared by 31 March 2024 ii) Roll out of an online Estate registration and appointment platform in 3 Masters' offices by end of January 2024 iii) Roll out of Guardian's Fund Financial System to all Master's Offices (100%) by 31 March 2024

+Indicator Responsibility Chief Master